Test and Trace Support Payments Scheme

 - Once you have completed your registration, you will receive a final confirmation email and text message from NHS Test and Trace.
 You will then be subject to the legal obligation to self-isolate Step 4 - Apply to your local authority

 - Once you have received this second email or text message with your NHS Test and Trace Account ID, you can apply for the NHS Test and Trace Support Payment from your local authority.
 You can apply to your local authority up to 42 days after your self-isolation period has begins.
 Receiving an NHS Test and Trace Account ID does not necessarily mean you will be eligible for the NHS Test and Trace Support Payment.
 You must request the Account ID during the self-isolation period.
 Once you have this, you can claim up until 14 days after your self-isolation period ended.

-You can apply for a Test and Trace payment if you have been told to self-isolate on or after 28 September 2020, or identified as a close contact by the NHS COVID-19 App from 10 December 2020.
+You can apply for a Test and Trace payment if you have been told to self-isolate on or after 28 September 2020, or identified as a close contact by the NHS COVID-19 App, have not been fully vaccinated and aged 18 or over, from 16th August 2021.

 the payment is restricted to people who;